vnglst/minimal-analytics/README.md

-# Minimal Google Analytics Snippet
+# Minimal Google Analytics

-Minimal analytics is a Google Analytics replacement created by [David Künnen](https://davidkunnen.com/) and this is an npm package of that code snippet.
-It also has TypeScript typings.
+Minimal analytics is a Google Analytics replacement created by [David Künnen](https://davidkunnen.com/).
+This is an npm package of that code snippet.

-I created this package for use in personal projects, feel free to do the same.
-PR's with improvements are welcome.
+I created this package for use in my personal projects.
+Feel free to do the same, PR's with improvements are welcome.

 Description, see project page: https://minimalanalytics.com/